TristanCann/echo-of-strategic-comms-codebase/README.md

-# echo-codebase
-Codebase and data references for "Using Semantic Similarity to Measure the Echo of Strategic Communications"
+# Codebase and data references for "Using Semantic Similarity to Measure the Echo of Strategic Communications"